-Capacity Utilisation (Edexcel A Level Business)
+Capacity Utilisation (Edexcel A Level Business): Revision Note

-It compares current output to the maximum possible output a business can produce using all of its assets and is expressed as a percentage
+It compares the current output to the maximum possible output a business can produce using all of its assets and is expressed as a percentage

 Capacity utilisation is calculated using the formula